syedfahimahmed/CS5350-6350_machine_learning/README.md

 - bash run.sh to generate results for standard, voted and average perceptron respectively.
 - voted percentron weights are saved in voted_weights_count.txt file

+For SVM
+- go to SVM folder
+- bash run.sh to generate results for different learning rates, C and linear, non-linear(gaussian kernel) SVM

 There is a run.sh file for eash folder